-1. Review procedure

-- a.
-The IRB Chairperson or the IRB Administrator shall receive research protocols involving human subjects from the principal investigators and make copies available to all IRB members.
-Principal investigators are expected to provide timely all required documents both electronically and in hard copy to the IRB Chair or the IRB Administrator, according to the procedures established by the IRB at UPR-M. - b.
-The IRB chairperson shall determine whether or not the research protocol meets the criteria necessary for an expedited review process. - c.
-The IRB chairperson shall refer all research protocols to either expedited review or full committee review.
+- 1. Review procedure - a.
+The IRB Director shall receive research protocols involving human subjects from the principal investigators and make them electronically available to all IRB members.
+Principal investigators are expected to provide in a timely manner all required documents, both electronically and in hard copy to the IRB Director, according to the procedures established by the IRB at UPRM.